MataiMRI/tidySnake/README.md

 snakemake -n
 ```

-TODO see snakemake section for more info
+See the [Snakemake options](README.md#Useful-Snakemake-options) section for other useful options.

 ## Formats